caitpj/d100_d400_income_predict/README.md

 - Visualisations
 - Pandas vs Polars benchmark test
 - Pretty terminal outputs (e.g. download animation, output table)
+- Fully descriptive doc strings

 In other areas, AI was used to help with debugging, notably:
 - Docker related issues
 - Performence issues with hypertunning

+All code generated from AI is understood and reviewed by the author.